ebaranas/ebaranas.github.io/about.md

 This blog is primarily to help me remember things, but if you pick up something useful then great!

+Also, this site is freshly made, so please bear with me while I polish my blogging workflow.
+Cheers!

 ### Contact me